karlstarkey/Manga_Fi/README.md

 # Otaku AI

-Otaku AI is an advanced AI-driven platform that crafts personalized manga-style profile pictures (PFPs) for Twitter users.
-Leveraging cutting-edge AI algorithms and seamless integration with the Twitter API, Otaku AI transforms user interactions into visually stunning, manga-inspired avatars.
+Otaku AI is an advanced AI-driven platform that crafts personalized manga-style profile pictures (PFPs) for X users.
+Leveraging cutting-edge AI algorithms and seamless integration with the X API, Otaku AI transforms user interactions into visually stunning, manga-inspired avatars.
 Designed for anime and manga enthusiasts, this program brings the artistry of manga directly to your social media presence.

 ## Features

-- **Dynamic Twitter Integration**: Automatically monitors and processes user tweets in real-time to generate responses and deliver PFPs.
+- **Dynamic X Integration**: Automatically monitors and processes user tweets in real-time to generate responses and deliver PFPs.
 - **Sophisticated Image Generation Pipeline**: Utilizes multi-layered AI models combining generative adversarial networks (GANs) and diffusion techniques to produce high-quality, manga-style artwork.
-- **Adaptive Styling**: AI analyzes user input and Twitter metadata (e.g., profile bio, activity) to tailor PFP designs uniquely for each individual.
+- **Adaptive Styling**: AI analyzes user input and X metadata (e.g., profile bio, activity) to tailor PFP designs uniquely for each individual.
 - **Scalable Architecture**: Built with modular components for performance and scalability, ensuring fast response times even under heavy user interaction.

 ## Installation

 ### Prerequisites
 - Python 3.9 or higher
-- Twitter API credentials for integration
+- X API credentials for integration
 - Docker (for optional containerized deployment)

 ### Steps